 In the case of Flight 3411, what would the basis have been for police to order or force a passenger off the plane -- even if they identified themselves as police?
 Presumably, the passengers thought they had a right to remain in their seats.
 But the airline -- Republic Airlines, whose plane it was -- had at least an arguable claim that once the passengers' boarding passes were revoked and they were ordered to leave by the owner or occupant of the plane -- i.e. a representative of Republic -- they were trespassing, as that crime is defined in Illinois law.
 It's not clear whether such an order was given, though: Some accounts suggest that it was gate agents or ground staff who ordered the unlucky selectees to deplane.
 Gate staff who didn't work for Republic may have had the authority to revoke boarding passes.
 But they didn't have the authority to turn a contract dispute into a lawful basis for a trespassing arrest on someone else's (Republic's) plane.

 I take it for granted that the passengers assumed they had a right to remain in the seats they had been assigned if they declined the airline's offer of a bribe to deplane.
-The passenger who wouldn't leave their seat was, at worst, an unwitting trespasser, if and only if they had been given a lawful order to leave by a person in lawful command of the plane.
+The passenger who wouldn't leave their seat was, at worst, an unwitting trespasser, and was a trespasser if and only if they had been given a lawful order to leave by a person in lawful command of the plane.
 Did a Republic employee order the passenger off the plane?
 I don't know, but that is likely to become an issue in court.
-Without an order from Republic, there was no trespass and no basis for an arrest.
+Without an order from Republic, the owner in control of the plane, there was no trespass and no basis for an arrest.

 When the police responded to what amounted to an allegation of a trespasser on a Republic plane, they should have investigated the complaint by checking with the person in control of the plane -- the pilot in command -- to see if that person had, in fact, ordered that passenger off the plane.
 Instead, the police seem to have acted as a goon squad for the airline, rather than as neutral officials to whom the airline was merely a complainant entitled to no greater deference than was the passenger with whom airline staff (or third-party contractors) were arguing.